BlingCorp/bling/docs/module/tabbed.md

 -- For tabbar in general
 theme.tabbar_ontop  = false
-theme.tabbar_corner_radius = 0              -- rounded corner radius of the tabbar
+theme.tabbar_radius = 0                     -- border radius of the tabbar
 theme.tabbar_style = "default"              -- style of the tabbar ("default", "boxes" or "modern") theme.tabbar_font = "Sans 11"               -- font of the tabbar
 theme.tabbar_size = 40                      -- size of the tabbar